Konstantinos Doumbiotis

-Konstantinos Doumbiotis (Κωνσταντίνος Δουμπιώτης) was a Greek revolutionary and military officer.
+Konstantinos Doumbiotis (Κωνσταντίνος Δουμπιώτης) was a Greek revolutionary and military officer (c.
+1793–1911).

 He was born around 1793 in Doumbia of Chalkidiki, the son of Theofilos Doumbiotis.
 He served the Ottoman administration of Chalkidiki as a subaşi in the Mademochoria.
 Along with his siblings Vasilikos, Stergios, Nikolaos, Polychronis, and the Kassandrine Anastasios Chymeftos, he participated in the Greek War of Independence in Chalkidiki as one of the lieutenants of Emmanouel Pappas.
 After the suppression of the Greek uprising in Chalkidiki in November 1821 he went to Naoussa, where he fought alongside Anastasios Karatasos.
 After the destruction of Naoussa he fled to Skopelos via Aspropotamos and Zagora.

 The first written mention of his name is cited in a document from May 1822 from Skopelos.

 Doumbiotis took part with Karatasos and other Macedonian chieftains in many battles in south and central Greece, like in Skiathos in 1823, in the Battle of Neokastron at Pylos in 1825, in the protection of Hydra (1824–25), in Trikeri in 1823 and 1827, in Atalanti in 1827, in Vrysakia in 1822, in Arachova in 1832 and in Thebes.
 During Greek civil wars of 1824–1825 he fought with Ioannis Kolettis' army in the Peloponnese.
 In March 1825 on Kolettis' proposal he was promoted to General officer.
 For some time, between 1826–28, according to accusations attributed to him, he acted as a pirate.
 He was imprisoned by Kapodistrias in Aegina in 1828–28.
 From 1822 until 1828 he resided in Glossa, Skopelos, where for some time he served as governor (politarches).
 His autocratic and peremptory behaviour led the local residents to request his dismissal in 1826.